The state of palliative care: A deep dive into the issues of the Parliamentary Review

 I understand the good intentions behind this expansion, but it does a disservice to the discipline by muddying the waters further.
 The large bulk of disease burden in humans today consists of chronic illness and in the earlier part of their disease, the best management may be through their family physicians and specialists (nephrologists, respirologists, cardiologists, neurologists etc.).
 We palliative care providers are very aware of the kind of population that requires our services the most, and these largely (if not exclusively) occur closer to the last 6 months or so of life.
 There is a delay in recognition of the transition to this state and that is why palliative interventions are started too late.
 To start we need a conversation on a more appropriate definition of palliative care in the interests of improving access.

-Should people need to decide between MAID or palliative care?
+Should people need to decide between MAID and palliative care?
 Are they mutually exclusive or should people have access to both?

 There is a pervasive, though unfounded belief among some palliative care practitioners that ‘mixing palliative care with MAID’ will deter patients from seeking palliative care.
 Talk of ‘patients having a right to palliative care in a MAID-free space’ seems to suggest that there is a fear of a MAID contagion.
 It is unclear to me whether it is, in fact, the practitioners rather than the patients who want a “MAID-free” space.
 Unfortunately, the people who express these opinions have distanced themselves from the entire MAID process and so it is hard to know how they have formed these opinions.
 I am optimistic that more palliative care practitioners will avail of opportunities to educate themselves and listen to the voices of the people they are meant to serve.